MarziaSevieri/Marzia-Sevieri/README.md

 Feel free to explore my projects or reach out if you’re interested in collaborating on:
 - Consumer research
 - Health analytics
-- Sustainability and food systems
-⭐ Don’t forget to star anything you find helpful!